 Prague City Transport Fares

 Travelling by city transport is possible with a valid ticket only.
-Passengers have to obtain their tickets before boarding the vehicle or entering the Metro system.
-The ticket is valid only if marked in the validation appliance.
+Passengers have to obtain their tickets before boarding the vehicle or entering the metro system.
+The regular ticket is valid only if marked in the validation appliance.
 Transportation tickets issued at registration desks to ISPCAN 2018 registered delegates do not need to be validated.
 Make sure to have your ticket at all times when using the public transportation.

 Click here to see detailed information on public transport fares.

-The validity of tickets can be checked by the transit inspection of Prague public transport company at any time during travel or stay in the Metro system.
-The ticket inspector is entitled to ask the passenger to produce his or her valid ticket, to confiscate invalid tickets, and to collect a penalty (1500 CZK, if paid at once 800 CZK) in case of travel without a valid ticket.
-In case of unpaid freight / luggage the inspector collects a penalty (200 CZK, if paid at once 100 CZK).
+The validity of tickets can be checked by the transit inspection of Prague public transport company at any time during travel or stay in the public transportation.
+The ticket inspector is entitled to ask the passenger to produce his or her valid ticket, to confiscate invalid tickets, and to collect a penalty (1500 CZK, or 800 CZK if paid on spot) in case of travel without a valid ticket.
+In case of unpaid freight / luggage the inspector collects a penalty (200 CZK or100 CZK if paid on spot).
 To prove their identity, inspectors produce yellow-and-red badges.
 They issue receipts for the penalty amounts.